cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/TestPlan.md

 There will be significant overlap of integration testing and system testing based on the overall test strategy discussed here.
 As tests are developed, integration testing may be absorbed into system testing, with no subsystems remaining that warrant discrete integration testing.

 ### 1.2 Test Selection

-*Here you should discuss how you are going to select your test cases, that is, which black-box and/or white-box techniques you will use.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*
--
-- Feng
--
-- test selection methods
-- unit: white and black box
-- system: black box

 For unit test, both black-box test and white-box test will be applied.
 - Black-box test is used to test whether each unit functions as expected and partition testing technique will be used to check whether the outputs are correct or whether the component can generate corresponding error messages when inputs do not meet the specified criteria.
 - White-box test is used to identify errors in the corresponding codes.
 Statement coverage technique will be used to examine all the statements in the code.